Astronomy News for the Month of February 2025

 • Comets

-• Comet 29P/Schwassmann-Wachmann 1 may have an outburst in brightness from around magnitude 15 to 10.5 this month, but will be a challenge for most observers.
-The comet is passing through the constellation of Leo near several deep-sky objects.
+• Comet 29P/Schwassmann-Wachmann 1 may still have an outburst in brightness from around magnitude 15 to 10.5 this month, but will be a challenge for most observers.
+The comet is passing just south of Regulus in the constellation of Leo.

 • For information, orbital elements and ephemerides on observable comets, visit Observable Comets.